-Let’s have look at each parameter individually.
+Let’s have a look at each parameter individually.

 This parameter defines the location where we wish to apply the search rule.
-We can either type in the cell number or we can simply click on the cell where we want the search box after we have written =SEARCH in the conditional formatting rule window.
+We can either type in the cell number or simply click on the cell where we want the search box after we have written =SEARCH in the conditional formatting rule window.

-This parameter, ‘A’ specifies the column from which data is to be searched and ‘2’ specifies the initial position.
-So ‘A2’ means that we wish to search for the data in column ‘A’ starting from the 2nd row.
+This parameter, ‘A’, specifies the column from which data is to be searched, and ‘2’ specifies the initial position.
+So, ‘A2’ means that we wish to search for the data in column ‘A’ starting from the 2nd row.
 Adding $ sign before ‘A’ ensures that the search location remains fixed even if we change the location of the search box.

 Affixing the ‘&’ sign after ‘A2’ means that we wish to add more locations from where data is to be searched.
 We can then specify all the search locations in the same manner as we specified for ‘A2’.

 This can be seen in the formula:

 Example of Search Box in Excel Usage

 By now, we have been able to develop a clear understanding of how to implement a Search Box in Excel.
 Now let us see some examples where we can use a search box and get refined results.
 Consider the previous example where we had searched for the word ‘Scooter’ in our Excel sheet, and all the fields having the word ‘Scooter’ were highlighted.
 Now, what will we do if we wish to see the brand names of the Scooters that were sold in the year 2008?